How to Pay and When

 Please note we reserve the right to change fees and to cancel courses in response to funding changes and learner numbers.
 We regret that if a course does not reach its minimum number we will close the course but we will refund your fees.

 The Government provides the College with funding towards the cost of providing courses.
 Except for a very small number of full cost courses, all learner fees are subsidised by Government funding by varying amounts.
-The rules concerning Government funding of our courses have changed this year and this has affected our fees structure.
+The rules concerning Government funding of our courses continue to change each year but we have managed to maintain the fee structure without significant change this year.
 Please read this section carefully even if you have studied at the College before, to be sure you understand the fees that apply to your circumstances and your course.
-The changes particularly affect the concession fee applicable to our short Arts courses.

-Government backed learner loans are available for learners aged over 19 on 31 August 2017 studying full courses at Level 3 and above.
-These include the Foundation Diploma courses and some of the professional qualifications.
+Government backed learner loans are available for learners aged over 19 on 31 August 2018 studying full courses at Level 3 and above.
+These include the Foundation Diploma course and some of the professional qualifications.
 Ask our Learner Services team for more information and how to apply.
 The loans are not means tested.

 The College is committed to enabling access to education for all learners.
 Our fee structure, course pricing and financial support package all underpin this commitment, whilst limiting the costs associated with additional bureaucracy.

 The College’s fee structure is split into the following three main categories and throughout the course guide and online you will see the course fee for each category alongside the course information: